mcsuka/xml-xsd-json/README.md

 * slightly slower translation

 JSON to XML translation will modify the JSON keys that are not XML element-name compatible.
 All non-compatible characters will be replaced with an underscore character.
 Please note, there is no guarantee that the XML produced by the translator is valid (to the schema).

+## XML Schema to JSON Schema translation
+implementation: com.mcsuka.xml.json.Xsd2JsonSchema

+## REST to SOAP translation
+implementation: com.mcsuka.xml.http.Rest2SoapTransformer, com.mcsuka.xml.http.OasGenerator\
+This library enables exposing legacy SOAP services as a REST API.
+The REST API is a collection of endpoints, each endpoint configured by:
+* a URL to the SOAP WSDL (this may be the same for multiple or all of the endpoints)
+* the SOAP operation name in the WSDL (API specification is constructed from the WSDL)
+* the URL of the SOAP service
+* the Path where the REST endpoint is exposed (this may contain path variables)
+* the HTTP method of the REST endpoint (get/post/put/patch/delete)
+* a list of REST request parameters
+  * these may be path, query or header variables
+  * they can be mapped to an XML element in the SOAP request
+  * their type can be specified

+## Demo REST to SOAP Proxy application
+implementation: com.mcsuka.xml.proxy.RestToSoapProxyApp\
+Please note, this is a demo application, not for production use.
+It is meant to give guidance on how to expose legacy SOAP services as a REST API.

+compile: `mvn clean compile assembly:single`

+run: `java -cp target/xmlxsdjson-0.1-jar-with-dependencies.jar com.mcsuka.xml.proxy.RestToSoapProxyApp "config/resttosoapproxy.properties"`

+## Demo SOAP Service
+implementation: in the separate soapserver module\
+This is a modified copy of the WSDL First Demo of the Apache CXF project (https://github.com/apache/cxf).
+For more info, please refer to [soapserver/README.txt]()